bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 Conform the C# specification, the reduced expression emits a call to `IDisposable.Dispose` if the enumerator implements `IDisposable`.
 It avoids boxing by calling the method implementing `IDisposable.Dispose` in case the enumerator is a value type.
 It also supports a conversion of the `Current` property of the enumerator to the type of the specified loop variable.

+An example of creating a `ForEach` expression is shown below:

 ```csharp
 CSharpExpression.ForEach(
   x,